Decodetalkers/nvim.dot/README.md

 ### Function.vim

 I set the tab for different files.
 At first I use four tab.
 But dart, clang-foramt ,json, javascript use two. so, I set this for these, when change to different files

+### About dart

+Google have not handle my pr, so I use my folk for my dart highlight